 Is it any good?

-The fun, fast-paced series allows viewers to see the world through the eyes of the race, which allows participants and viewers to learn more about different cultures and local customs in places that aren't always well-known vacation destinations.
-But, like most reality competitions, it has a fair share of petty behavior, thanks to the stresses of the many unusual and sometimes-difficult circumstances the contestants find themselves in.
+The fun, fast-paced series allows viewers to see the world through the eyes of the race and learn more about cultures and local customs in places that aren't always well-known vacation destinations.
+But, like most reality competitions, The Amazing Race has a fair share of petty behavior, thanks to the stresses of the many unusual and sometimes-difficult circumstances the contestants find themselves in.
 Adding to the tension are the occasional ethical questions raised about the teams helping (or not helping) one another.

 The way the individual pairs, who are from all walks of life, support each other throughout the race ranges from heartwarming to frustrating, especially when they begin to take out their stress on each other.
 Meanwhile, some cast members aren't always respectful of the international communities or their traditional customs.
 However, these moments are usually quick and usually overshadowed by the excitement of the journey.
 Overall, it's an entertaining show that offers an amazing look at the world around us and adventures that most people only dream about.

-Families can talk about the participants' behavior.
+Families can talk about the participants' behavior on The Amazing Race.
 Does a competitor have a moral obligation to help another struggling team, or is it OK to leave them floundering?
 Who in this competition seems to be balancing a healthy competitive spirit with good sportsmanship?

 What are some of the things you should and shouldn't do when traveling in a different country?
 Should you expect people to understand you or your needs while you're there?
 Is it ever appropriate to make fun of people's language(s) or customs, even if they're very different from your own?